UDOOboard/Bolt-Docs/docs/03_Hardware_References/08_Pinout_Headers.md

 **UDOO BOLT** features two pinout headers (dual-row 40 Pins), one on the top(CN24) and another on the bottom(CN25) of the board.

 * **CN24** - *Top*: The pin header connector on the top of the board is connected to the **ATmega32U4** microcontroller (**Arduino&reg; Leonardo-compatible**).
 Check the [Arduino Leonardo-compatible(ATmega32U4) Pinout](!/Arduino_Leonardo-compatible(ATmega32U4)/Pinout) section to know how to use it through the Arduino&reg; programming.
 * **CN25** - *Bottom*: The pin header connector on the bottom of the board is connected to the **Embedded Controller(MEC1705)**.
-The EC is used to manage some functionalities of the board like the fan management, the wake up of the Ryzen&trade; processor from the Arduino microcontroller and others.
-The EC manage also the buses exposed in the CN25 pinout header like UART, I2C, etc. and these are usable from the main AMD Ryzen&trade; processor.
+The EC is used to manage some functionalities of the board like the fan management, the wake up of the Ryzen&trade; processor and others.
+The EC also manages the exposed buses in the CN25 pinout header like UART, I2C, etc. and these are usable from the main AMD Ryzen™ processor.

 <a href="../img/bolt_pinout_complete.png" target="_blank"><img style="width:600px; " src="../img/bolt_pinout_complete.png"></a>_

-Since the Arduino Pinout connector (CN24) is fully described in the [dedicated section](!/Arduino_Leonardo-compatible(ATmega32U4)/Pinout), we describe only the pinout header of the EC (CN25) in this page.
+Since the Arduino Pinout connector (*CN24*) is fully described in the [dedicated section](!/Arduino_Leonardo-compatible(ATmega32U4)/Pinout), we describe only the pinout header of the EC (*CN25*) in this page.
 <br/>
 <br/>
 <br/>